githedgehog/docs/docs/vlab/demo.md

 06:49:34 INF VPCAttachment created name=vpc-2--default--server-02--mclag--leaf-01--leaf-02
 ```

-VPC subnet should belong to some IPv4Namespace, default one in the VLAB is `10.0.0.0/16`:
+The VPC subnet should belong to an IPv4Namespace, the default one in the VLAB is `10.0.0.0/16`:

 ```console
 core@control-1 ~ $ kubectl get ipns